Thursday, February 16th – 1:30 p.m. to discuss The Friday Night Knitting Club, Christmas at the Vinyl Cafe and your favourite short story!

 This happens with the supportive presence of parents or grandparents or other adult.
 It is interactive with lots of fun and creativity.
-Because we meet once a month from 5:15 pm to 7:15 pm on a Thursday, we have time for story, drama, prayer, song, and themed crafts along with a family supper prepared especially for the occasion.
+Because we meet once a month from 4:00 pm to 6:00 pm on a Saturday, we have time for story, drama, prayer, song, and themed crafts along with a family supper prepared especially for the occasion.

-We'd like to see you at the Men's Breakfast on the first Wednesday of every month.
 Please join the men of our parish this month at The Breakfast House, 355 Bayfield St., just south of Cundles on the east side across the street from Tim Hortons.

 Guitar and Ukeleke lessons 5:30-6:30 each Wednesday.
 (Closed on school vacations/holidays.)